-This last equation is analogous to (6) in the peakon case.
-It is likely that this conservation law will play an essential role in the study of the well-posedness, existence and breaking of solutions.
+It is likely that this conservation law will play an essential role in the study of the wellposedness, existence and breaking of the solutions.

-5 Acknowledgments
+7 Acknowledgments

+The authors are indebted to Prof. A. Constantin for valuable discussions and to an anonymous referee for some important suggestions.
 This material is based upon works supported by the Science Foundation Ireland (SFI), under Grant No. 09/RFP/MTH2144.